timothyng-164/anilist_ui/README.md

 ## TODO

 1. on mutations, update MediaListCollection cache on save and delete
-2. Increment (+) button for list view
-3. check if authentication persists in local storage
+2. check if authentication persists in local storage
-4. refactoring
+3. refactoring

    - refactor nested scaffold and safe area: https://stackoverflow.com/a/64618108
    - remove functions out of build():